-Our Eclectic Elements large tote is ready for a road trip, and comes complete with great destinations built in to the design, like Times Square and Coney Island.
-Fussy cutting is the name of the game in creating the bag's unique look.
-If you're new to this technique, we offer a great step-by-step tutorial, but the concept is simple: carefully cut each of the fabrics to center and feature a particular motif, such as the subway stop names, clock faces and butterflies we selected from the dozens of interesting options within this great new collection from paper-crafting guru, Tim Holtz.
-The front of the bag features a fabric flower as an optional embellishment, the tutorial for which we presented the first day of the Series.
-And, decorative metal rivets help hold the strap ends in place and add a subtle dash of dimension.
+Our extra-large tote is ready for a road trip, and thanks to the great Eclectic Elements fabric by Tim Holtz for Coats, it comes complete with great destinations built right in to the design, like Times Square and Coney Island.
+Fussy cutting is the name of the game in creating this bag's special look.
+If you're new to the technique, we offer a great step-by-step tutorial, but the concept is simple: carefully cut each of the fabrics to center and feature a particular motif, such as the subway stop names, clock faces and butterflies we selected from the dozens of interesting options within this wonderfully unique collection from paper-crafting guru, Tim Holtz.
+The front of the bag features a fabric flower as an optional embellishment, and decorative metal rivets help hold the strap ends in place and add a subtle dash of dimension.

 When you're on the road, doesn't it always seems to be the ordinary, everyday things you are suddenly in desperate need of: gum, nail clippers, your headphones?
 I get a little panicky, certain I've left behind the most obvious items... as if perhaps I'm on an arctic expedition and won't see civilization for weeks.
 But the opportunity for replenishment doesn't matter; I want my stuff close at hand.
 That's the theory behind our handsome travel tote: plenty o' pockets to stash all your stuff.
 There are four big outside pockets that wrap front and back plus a deep inside compartment (exactly deep enough for a magazine, I might add!) with its own generous interior pocket.
 I'm still likely to forget something, which is why after my current travels, I now own six pairs of sunglasses and a dozen tubes of lip balm.